onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 This is the conventional linear response and its done in a supercell as the perturbation should not interact with its periodic images.
-Another approach to compute :math:`U` and :math:`J` is known as minimum tracking method [Moynihan2017]_[Linscott2018]_.
+Another approach to compute :math:`U` and :math:`J` is known as minimum tracking method [Moynihan2017]_ [Linscott2018]_.

 Minimum Tracking Method
 -----------------------
-The minimum tracking method is based on a reformulation of the response matrices based on the ground state density of the perturbed system.
+The minimum tracking method is based on a reformulation of the response matrices based on the ground state density of the perturbed system [Moore2024]_ .
 We can redefine the interacting and noninteracting response matrices as (in practice we’ll be using simpler yet equivalent formulae)

 .. math::